Senator says Measure would Hold Drug Companies Accountable For High Prices, Bring Down Costs for Seniors, Families and Taxpayers

 - Spurring innovation by creating a prize fund for new antibiotics and publicly funding clinical trials for new drugs.

 - And protecting competition by blocking unfair and anticompetitive drug monopoly practices and helping more generic competitors come to market.

 Cutting Health Care Costs and Increasing Access to Quality Care a Top Priority

-Sen. Smith is a co-chair of the Senate’s bipartisan Rural Health Caucus.
+Sen. Smith is also a co-chair of the Senate’s bipartisan Rural Health Caucus.
 And during the Senate Farm Bill debate, she secured a provision to create a Rural Health Liaison at USDA, which will work with other federal health officials to address rural America’s health care needs.